-A GIC is a low-risk investment since it guarantees your capital and you know how much to expect back as profit.
+A GIC is a low-risk investment since it guarantees your capital, and you know how much to expect back as profit.

-EQ Bank GIC rates vs. Competition
+EQ Bank GIC Rates vs. Competition

-For example, for a 1-year term, non-redeemable GIC, some of the best rates I could find include:
+For example, for a 1-year term, non-redeemable GIC, some of the best rates I could find for EQ Bank competitors on January 6, 2023, include:

 Why Choose EQ Bank GICs?

-Competitive High-Interest Rates: As shown above, you could be making an additional 2.21% on your GIC investment compared to some big banks (i.e. EQ Bank vs. Big 5 Banks).
+Competitive High-Interest Rates: As shown above, you could be making up to an additional 1.00% on your GIC investment compared to some big banks (i.e. EQ Bank vs. Big 5 Banks).

-Low Minimum Investment: You can open a GIC account at EQ Bank with just $100!
+Low Minimum Investment: You can open a GIC account at EQ Bank for just $100!
 Most competitors have a $500-$1,000 minimum starting deposit.
 This makes it possible for virtually anyone to open an account.

-GICs are a great investment vehicle when you want to save for a short-term goal and desire higher returns than are available on a savings account.
+GICs are a great investment vehicle when you want to save for a short-term goal and desire higher returns than is available on a savings account.